 Free access to the market for passenger transport by road is an objective of the transport policy of the Community.
-As long ago as July 1966, Regulation No 117/66 on the introduction of common rules for the international carriage of passengers by coach and bus provided that occasional coach and bus services should be exempt from the requirement of authorization by any Member State except the one where the vehicle is registered.
-Since occasional services are pre-eminently tourist services, Regulation No 117/66 has played a vital role in the development of tourism within the Community.
-12
+As long ago as July 1966.
+Regulation (EEC) No 117/66 on the introduction of common rules for the international carriage of passengers by coach and bus provided that occasional coach and bus provided that occasional coach and bus services should be exempt from the requirement of authorization by any Member State except the one where the vehicle is registered.
+Since occasional services are pre-eminently tourist services.
+Regulation (EEC) No 117/66 has played a vital role in the development of tourism within the Community ( $^{12}$ ).

-Regulation No 517/72 of 28 February 1972 laid down common rules for regular and special regular services by coach and bus between Member States.13 It standardized the procedures for drawing up and issuing authorizations to operate such services, and provided the authorities with standard means of checking the development of the market and obtaining the information needed to assess applications for the operation of a service.
-In a Regulation of 20 December 1977 amending Regulation No 517/72, the Council also simplified the administrative formalities governing regular services between port areas served by a regular sea transport service.14 to facilitate and rationalize the organization of services and to simplify controls.
-By liberalizing the administrative systems, the agreement will do much to further the development of tourism.
+Regulation (EEC) No 517/72 of 28 February 1972 laid down common rules for regular and special regular services by coach and bus between Member States ( $^{13}$ ).
+It standardized the procedures for drawing up and issuing authorizations to operate such services, and provided the authorities with standard means of checking the development of the market and obtaining the information needed to assess applications for the operation of a service.
+In a Regulation of 20 December 1977 amending Regulation (EEC) No 517/72, the Council also simplified the administrative formalities governing regular services between port areas served by a regular sea transport service ( $^{14}$ ).

+Also on 28 February 1972, in Regulation (EEC) No 516/72, the Council laid down common rules for shuttle services by coach and bus between Member States.
+This Regulation, too, is very important for the tourist industry, since shuttle services are those services that carry pre-arranged groups of passengers from the same place of departure to the same destination in repeated outward and return journeys ( $^{15}$ ).

+Farther afield, the Agreement between the Community, Austria, Spain, Finland, Norway, Portugal, Sweden, Switzerland and Turkey (ASOR) signed in May 1982 will have a positive effect on tourism between those countries with respect to occasional international services carrying passengers by coach or bus.
+That Agreement is designed to eliminate existing differences of administration, to facilitate and rationalize the organization of services and to simplify controls.
+By liberalizing the administrative systems, the Agreement will do much to further the development of tourism.
 It is the first measure in this field that goes beyond the geographical frontiers of the Community and lays down rules that are binding for non-member countries as well.

-Also on 28 February 1972, in Regulation No 516/72, the Council laid down common rules for shuttle services by coach and bus between Member States.
-This Regulation, too, is very important for the tourist industry, since shuttle services are those services that carry pre-arranged groups of passengers from the same place of departure to the same destination in repeated outward and return journeys.15

-Farther afield, the agreement between the Community, Austria, Spain, Finland, Norway, Portugal, Sweden, Switzerland and Turkey (ASOR) signed in May 1982 will have a positive effect on tourism between those countries with respect to occasional international services carrying passengers by coach or bus.
-That agreement is designed to eliminate existing differences of administration,